claint76/inivation-docs/Application notes/DAVIS_Synchronization_and_Calibration_with_Vicon.md

 10, Sync Clk in.
-The Sync Clk out pin of the first camera is linked the Sync Clk in of the second camera, the Sync Clk out of the second camera is linked to the “Sync Clk in” of the third camera, etc. In this way, The four camera DAVIS system is synchronized to the first DAVIS camera, triggered by the Vicon.
-In this way, the four camera DAVIS sys  tem is synchronized to the first DAVIS camera, triggered by the Vicon.
+The Sync Clk out pin of the first camera is linked the Sync Clk in of the second camera, the Sync Clk out of the second camera is linked to the “Sync Clk in” of the third camera, etc. In this way, the four camera DAVIS system is synchronized to the first DAVIS camera, triggered by the Vicon.
+In this way, the four camera DAVIS system is synchronized to the first DAVIS camera, triggered by the Vicon.

 <br/>